nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    3. Changing the patients records while that patient still has upcoming appointments.
 4. Command to clear all marked appointments.
 5. Command to clear all appointments.
+6. Schedule multiple active appointments for the same patient.

 ## FAQ